elifserra/opaca-node-red/nodes/shelf-agent-node/shelf-agent-node.md

 ## Directory Structure

-- **`shelf-agent.html`**: This file defines the user interface (UI) for configuring the `shelf-agent-node` in the Node-RED editor.
+- **`ShelfAgent.html`**: This file defines the user interface (UI) for configuring the `shelf-agent-node` in the Node-RED editor.
-- **`shelf-agent.js`**: Contains the core logic and behavior of the `shelf-agent-node` in the Node-RED runtime.
+- **`ShelfAgent.js`**: Contains the core logic and behavior of the `shelf-agent-node` in the Node-RED runtime.

 ## Detailed Explanation of Files

-### 1. `shelf-agent.html`
+### 1. `ShelfAgent.html`
 This file sets up the Node-RED editor interface for the `shelf-agent-node`.
-It includes form elements that allow users to configure the shelf parameters, manage item tracking, and set up alerts for stock levels.
+It includes form elements that allow users to configure the shelf parameters, manage item tracking.

 **Key Components**:
-- **CSS Styling**: The file includes styles to ensure the UI components for managing smart shelves are visually consistent and user-friendly within the Node-RED editor.
-- **Form Elements**: Users can input and adjust settings related to the shelf's operation, such as setting thresholds for stock levels, configuring alerts, and managing the shelf's inventory tracking.
+- **Form Elements**: Users can input and adjust settings related to the shelf's operation such as opening, closing shelf and finding item in the shelf.

-### 2. `shelf-agent.js`
+### 2. `ShelfAgent.js`
 The JavaScript file implements the functionality of the `shelf-agent-node`.
-It handles the interactions with smart shelves, processes data related to the shelf's status, and triggers actions based on user configurations.
+It handles the interactions with smart shelves.

-**Key Functions**:
-- **Inventory Management**: The script tracks the items on the shelf, manages stock levels, and updates the inventory status within the Node-RED flow.
-- **Alerting**: Users can configure the node to send alerts when stock levels drop below a certain threshold or when other conditions are met.

-**Integration with Resources**:
-- **`js_common_methods.js`**: This file may provide utility functions for managing inventory data, handling alerts, and processing shelf status updates.
-These shared methods ensure the node operates efficiently and consistently.
+## Integration with Resources:

+### `js_common_methods.js`:
+This file is imported and used within `ShelfAgent.js` to be able to access makeNodeConfiguration method.
+This method make node configuration and registration.

+### `html_common_methods.js`:
-- **`html_common_methods.js`**: This file could be used in `shelf-agent.html` to standardize UI interactions, such as managing input fields for inventory settings and validating user input.
+This file could be used in `ShelfAgent.html` to access Agent, Action and parameter class and also other common methods between agents.

 ## Usage Example

 ### Adding the `shelf-agent-node` to a Flow
 1. Drag the `shelf-agent-node` from the Node-RED palette into your flow.
 2. Double-click the node to open its configuration UI.
-3. Set the thresholds for stock levels, configure alerts, and manage inventory tracking settings.
-4. Deploy the flow to start monitoring and managing your smart shelves automatically.
+3. Select the action that you want to invoke.
+4. Enter the necessary parameters to be able to run that action
+5. Drag official node-red `inject-node` to flow and connect to `shelf-agent-node`.
+6. Press inject node, this trigger the `shelf-agent-node` to invoke the action and send the action result to the next node if there is a next node.

+There is another option to be able to invoke action, On edit dialog user can press the invoke action button.
+When it is pressed invoke result will be displayed on the screen.
+But, do not forget that this feature is not used in flow.
+If you want to use action result in flow you need to trigger the flow via inject node.

 ## Conclusion
 The `shelf-agent-node` is a valuable tool for integrating smart shelf systems into your Node-RED environment.
-By leveraging shared resources and standardized methods, this node allows users to automate inventory management, ensuring optimal performance and efficient stock control.